 The Australian Institute of Sport framework for rebooting sport in a COVID-19 environmentSport makes an important contribution to the physical, psychological and emotional well-being of Australians.
 The economic contribution of sport is equivalent to 2–3% of Gross Domestic Product (GDP).
 The COVID-19 pandemic has had devastating effects on communities globally, leading to significant restrictions on all sectors of society, including sport.
 Resumption of sport can significantly contribute to the re-establishment of normality in Australian society.
 The Australian Institute of Sport (AIS), in consultation with sport partners (National Institute Network (NIN) Directors, NIN Chief Medical Officers (CMOs), National Sporting Organisation (NSO) Presidents, NSO Performance Directors and NSO CMOs), has developed a framework to inform the resumption of sport.

 Daily steps and diet, but not sleep, are related to mortality in older AustraliansSupporting healthy ageing is a key priority worldwide.
 Physical activity, diet quality and sleep are all associated with health outcomes, but few studies have explored their independent associations with all-cause mortality in an older population in the same model.
 The study aim was to examine associations between step-count, self-reported diet quality, restless sleep, and all-cause mortality in adults aged 55–85 years.

 Why exercise may be beneficial in concussion rehabilitation: A cellular perspectiveConcussion diagnosis and rehabilitation management has become a prevalent area of research, and yet much is still unknown about these complex injuries.
 Historically, exercise prescription post-concussion was conservatively used for rehabilitation due to the suspected harmful effects that exercise can have on damaged neurons, and increase in symptoms.
 However, there has been a shift to implement exercise earlier into recovery as several studies have demonstrated positive outcomes.

 Sitting time and depression in young women over 12-years: The effect of physical activityLack of physical activity (PA) and prolonged sitting time (ST) are associated with increased risk of mortality and chronic illnesses, including depression.
 While there have been claims that the two risks are ‘independent’, their joint and stratified effects are unclear.
 The aim of this study was to explore the combined effects of physical activity and sitting time on the 12 year risk of depressive symptoms (DS) in young women.

 Tattoos do not affect exercise-induced localised sweat rate or sodium concentrationSkin tattoos have been shown to reduce localised sweat rate and increase sweat sodium concentration ([Na+]) when sweating is artificially stimulated.
 This study investigated whether similar responses are observed with exercise-induced sweating.

 How many days are enough for measuring weekly activity behaviours with the ActivPAL in adults?The purpose of this study was to determine the number of monitoring days needed to reliably measure weekly activity behaviours with the ActivPAL (AP) monitor in adults.

-- To determine the effects of rule modification on player movement during matchplay in junior Australian football (AF).
+Rule modification in junior sport: Does it create differences in player movement?To determine the effects of rule modification on player movement during matchplay in junior Australian football (AF).